 9-1-1 Network and Center Operations residing in CenturyLink’s Public Safety Services (PSS) organization.
-The 9-1-1- Network and Center Operations is responsible for, among other things, telephone service outage notifications to the E911 Unit of the Emergency Management Division of the Washington Military Department and Public Service Access Points (PSAPS) in all states where CenturyLink provides telephone service.
+The 9-1-1- Network and Center Operations is responsible for, among other things, telephone service outage notifications to the State E911 Coordinator’s Office of the Emergency Management Division of the Washington Military Department and Public Service Access Points (PSAPS) in all states where CenturyLink provides telephone service.

 “Major outage” has the same definition as in WAC 480-120-021, which is: